-We focused on two domains-environment and human rights-where the literature linking international law to the empowerment of activists has been most robust.
+international law to the empowerment of activists has been most robust.
 While environmental and human rights agreements may have direct impact on governments, scholars in both domains have found that a substantial part of what legal commitments do is facilitate activism.
 In the theoretical literature, activist strategies in these two domains are often linked, but empirically these two domains are quite different.
-The underlying nature of the problems that law is designed to mitigate is different, with reciprocity and club goods playing a much larger role for the environment whereas in human rights often no physical harm actually moves across borders.
-Historical experience with legal mechanisms also differs, as human rights legal doctrines were quickly developed in the aftermath of World War II (and some were in place earlier); most international agreements on the environment, by contrast, have been signed since the early 1970s.
-Climate change, the particular environmental topic we examine here, was not on the international policy agenda until the 1990s.
+The underlying nature of the problems that law is designed to mitigate are different, with reciprocity and club goods playing a much larger role for the environment whereas in human rights often no physical harm actually moves across borders.
+Historical experience with legal mechanisms also differs, as human rights legal doctrines were quickly developed in the aftermath of World War II (and some were in place earlier); most international agreements on the environmental topic we examine here, was not on the international policy agenda until the 1990s.
 Thus this study looks at a common set of theoretical questions-how international law influences activism-across most different systems.
 Roughly half the sample consists of human rights professionals and half are steeped in environmental practice.

 We focus on activist beliefs for several reasons.
-First, experience with a particular set of institutions can lead individuals to hold informed beliefs about how international institutions work-experienced professionals synthesize complex information and intuition that may not otherwise be observable by scholars.
+First, experience with a particular set of institutions can lead individuals to hold informed beliefs about how international institutions work- experienced professionals synthesize complex information and intuition that may not otherwise be observable by scholars.
 Second, and perhaps more importantly, while the beliefs of these activists may not provide a perfectly accurate assessment of how international law actually works, our sample consists of professionals who have allocated substantial resources within their organizations based on those same beliefs.
-Their perceptions about the utility of international law-which we measure-link directly to real organizational behavior and costly strategic decisions in exactly the same domain.
-Unlike many small n case studies, which often reflect the idiosyncrasies of a particular set of historical events (King, Keohane, and Verba 1994), the beliefs we measure reflect a large number of individual experiences, which increases the chance that any features distinctive to one event or NGO campaign will be averaged out of our measure.
+Their perceptions about the utility of international law-which we measure- link directly to real organizational behavior and costly strategic decisions in exactly the same domain.
+Unlike many small-n case studies, which often reflect the idiosyncrasies of a particular set of historical events (King, Keohane, and Verba 1994), the beliefs we measure reflect a large number of individual experiences, which increases the chance that any features distinctive to one event or NGO campaign will be averaged out of our measure.

 Our sample of NGO activists shows that these professionals agree with the wisdom that international law has a positive effect on activism.
 Activists believe that the presence of law makes it easier to advance the goals of environmental and human rights protection.
-This offers novel confirmatory evidence from the perspective of the activists, themselves, that international law empowers them to make a difference-at least in certain democratic settings that
+This offers novel confirmatory evidence from the perspective of the activists, themselves, that international law empowers them to make a difference-at least in certain democratic settings that were the subject of our survey (and which we describe in detail below).